YanzhaoW/cosmic_radiation/README.md

 p_value = 1 - stats.chi2.cdf(res_var, df = 1)
 ```

-Following two plots show another example of fitting parameters using the data generated by a cosine function:
+The following two plots show another example of fitting parameters using the data generated by a cosine function:
 <p align="middle">
   <img src="figs/trig_fitting.png" width="500" />
   <img src="figs/trig_fitting_quadratic.png" width="500" />
 </p>
 The plot on the left side, using the correct fitting function, obtains a p-value of 26.35%.
-On the other hand, if the fitting function is incorrectly chosen, as is shown in the plot at the right side, the resulting p-value is very small (< 5%).
+On the other hand, if the fitting function is chosen incorrectly, as is shown in the plot at the right side, the resulting p-value is very small (< 5%).